ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 # Angular Unit Testing

 This article is about Angular Unit Testing and not Testing at all.
 It will give you some example tests to introduce you in testing in Angular.
 After this it is about you to dive deeper in it.
-Well, with that let's dive in.

 Why Unit Test?
 Guess you have created a new Angular app and want to know if your components, pipes and services work as intended.
 The answer will give you Unit Tests.
-You also might want to know if the input works as intended or the injection works as intended.
-These are questions we want to cover with Unit Tests.
 Writing the correct test to get the correct answer will be an important part.
 But keep in mind, this article cannot cover up all cases.
 Unit Testing is an extensive topic by his own.
 The goal of this article is to show you how to use Unit Testing in Angular apps and not philosophize about how tests should be written.

 Unit Tests allow us to guard against breaking changes.
 Once written we can use them to run as often as we needed.
 When we update our app and a test fails, we know exactly where in our app is the failure.
 We can also analyze code behavior for expected and unexpected results and we can reveal design mistakes.
 Maybe when we writing our test we come to a mistake in design of our app.
-Here tests can help us.
+Tests can help us.

-For this lecture we create a brand new Angular app with the Angular CLI.
-Run the CLI command `ng new` and provide the name `testing-app`, as shown here:
+For this lecture we create a brand new Angular app with the command line interface (CLI) of Angular.
+Run the CLI command `ng new` and provide some name like `testing-app`, as shown here:

     ng new testing-app

 Your new app comes with some Unit Tests included.
 Take a look at the source files you will see the test file called `app.component.spec.ts`.
-The suffix `...spec.ts` is reserved for the test files and will come with every new component you create throught console.
+The suffix `...spec.ts` is reserved for the test files and will come with every new component you create through console.
 Open in the editor it should look like that.

     import { TestBed, async } from '@angular/core/testing';
     import { AppComponent } from './app.component';